Projector Lamp FAQ

 Projector Lamp Anatomy

 There are several elements involved in the manufacturing of projector lamps.
-These components include the ARC tube, ultra-high pressurized mercury vapor, electrical wiring, a quartz globe or reflector, a fastener, a spoke, a bolt, a screw, and finally the black plastic housing itself (which is generally referred to as the module).
+These components include the ARC tube, ultra-high pressurized mercury vapor, electrical wiring, a quartz globe or reflector, a fastener, a spoke, a nut, a screw, and finally the black plastic housing itself (which is generally referred to as the module).

 ARC Tube - The ARC tube is a piece of blown, high temperature resistant glass measuring about 3 inches in length.
 It protrudes up from the base of the quartz globe.
 When the lamp is being manufactured, the ARC tube is positioned by highly precise instruments then set it in place with extra strength plaster.